Frequently Asked Questions

 Will there be road closures?

 Yes.
-The race will require us to divert traffic away from Griffith Avenue along the course for a period of a few hours on the afternoon of the race.
+The race will require us to divert traffic away from Griffith Avenue along the course for a few hours during the afternoon of the race.
 This will effectively close Griffith Avenue between the Swords Road and the Malahide Road during this time.
-We are working closely with An Garda Siochana and Dublin City Council on the required permits, and road traffic plan for this and will be communicating will all affected residents through a leaflet drop in due course.
+We are working closely with An Garda Siochana and Dublin City Council on the required permits, and road traffic plan for to facilitate this road closure have communicated this to all affected residents through a door to door leaflet drop and communications via social media and local residents associations.
 Emergency access will of course be maintained.
-We will also be working with local residents associations to ensure residents are aware of the plan.
 We appreciate the community's support for the short number of hours this event will take place.

 Who is running this event and why?